-A field experiment was conducted during 2019-20 at Agro-meteorological Research Farm, A.N.D.
-University of Agriculture & Technology, Kumarganj, Ayodhya, India.
-The experiment was conducted with Factorial Randomized Complete Block Design and replicated four times with nine treatment combinations consisting of three different sowing time D1 (31st October) (23.5°C), D2 (10th November) (23°C) and D3 (20th November) (21°C) and three varieties V1 (Bio-902), V2 (NDR-8501) and V3 (Varuna).
+A field experiment was conducted at Agro-meteorological Research Farm, A.N.D.
+University of Agriculture & Technology, Kumargani, Ayodhya, Indiaduring 2019-20.
+The experiment was conducted with Factorial Randomized Complete Block Design and replicated four times with nine treatment combinations consisting of three different sowing October)(23.5°C), D_2 (10th and D_3 (20th timesD1 $(31^{st}$ November)(23°C), November)(21°C)and three varieties V1 (Bio-902), V2 (NDR-8501) and V3 (Varuna).
 Results showed that higher growth and yield was observed when crop was sown on 31st October than other sowing times.
-Among the varieties Varuna gave highest number of growth and yield as compared to other varieties due to fulfillment of congenial Heat unit/GDD, HUE.
-Maximum heat use efficiency and heat unit requirement from sowing to maturity was obtained when crop was sown on 31st October while minimum heat use efficiency was obtained on 20th November from sowing to maturity of crop.
-From the result, the best sowing date of mustard is on 31st October in the early sowing.
-This study may help to understand and select suitable sowing time under climatic condition of eastern Uttar Pradesh.
+Among the varieties Varuna gavehighest growth and maximum yield as compared to other varieties due to fulfillment of congenial Heat unit/GDD, HUE.Maximum heat use efficiency and heat unit requirement from sowing to maturity was obtained when the crop was sown on 31st October while minimum heat use efficiency was obtainedwhen the crop was sown on 20th November.
+Hence it can be concluded that the best sowing date of mustard is on 31st October in the early sowing.
+This study may help to select suitable sowing time under climatic condition of eastern Uttar Pradesh.